 As one of the EvalPartners, we'd like to share this EvalPartners announcement about the launch of the 2017 round of "Innovation Challenges".
 EvalPartners is a global partnership to strengthen national evaluation capacities.
 In November 2015, it launched the first ever long-term global vision for evaluation, developed during EvalYear 2015 through a participatory process with the global evaluation community.
+The Innovation Challenges are a great way to get involved in the implementation of the EvalAgenda.

 International Program for Development Evaluation Training 2016: Building Skills to Evaluate Development Interventions